citp/privacy-policy-historical/t/th/the/thedjlist.com.md

-> *The following text is extracted and transformed from the thedjlist.com privacy policy that was archived on 2010-05-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100511234458id_/http%3A//thedjlist.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thedjlist.com privacy policy that was archived on 2011-11-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111108170437id_/http%3A//thedjlist.com/privacy) for the most accurate reproduction.*

-# The DJ List | TDJL
+# The DJ List

 ## Privacy